 - Write once read many (WORM)

 JuiceFS collects anonymous usage data by default to help us better understand how the community is using JuiceFS.
 Only core metrics (e.g. version number) will be reported, and user data and any other sensitive data will not be included.
-The related code can be viwed here.
+The related code can be viewed here.

 You could also disable reporting easily by command line option

-$ ./juicefs mount --no-usage-report
+juicefs mount --no-usage-report

 JuiceFS is open-sourced under Apache License 2.0, see LICENSE.

-Why doesn't JuiceFS support XXX object storage?
+Why doesn't JuiceFS support XXX Object Storage?

-Can I use Redis cluster?
+Can I use Redis Cluster as metadata engine?

 See "Redis Best Practices" for more information.